klaviyo/klaviyo-android-sdk/README.md

 ### Tracking Events

 The SDK also provides tools for tracking analytics events to the Klaviyo API.
-A list of common Klaviyo-defined event names is provided in `EventType`, or you can use `EventType.CUSTOM("name")`for custom event names.
+A list of common Klaviyo-defined event names is provided in [EventType](https://klaviyo.github.io/klaviyo-android-sdk/sdk/analytics/com.klaviyo.analytics.model/-event-type/), or you can use `EventType.CUSTOM("name")` for custom event names.
 Additional event properties can be specified as part of `EventModel`

 ```kotlin